Metwas/Metwas/README.md

 <br/>
 🎨 Art is a great past-time and self-realization hobby of mine.
 <br/>
-🎮 Ofcourse gaming, particularly real-time stategy games.
+🎮 Gaming, particularly real-time stategy games & simulation.

 #